Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 \subsubsection{Methods}

-Over the past few years, significant research attention has been paid to the classification and recognition of objects' postures and activities through MDS-based methods, particularly in the areas of object classification \cite{gao2019experiments, angelov2018practical}, human activity and gait recognition \cite{gurbuz2019radar, kim2015human, seifert2017new, le2018human}, and human gesture recognition \cite{zhang2019doppler}.
-Based on features of the MDS representation, we divide these methods into spectrogram-based methods and cadence velocity diagram-based methods.
+Over the past few years, significant research attention has been paid to the classification and recognition of objects' postures and activities through micro-Doppler signature-based methods, particularly in the areas of object classification \cite{gao2019experiments, angelov2018practical}, human activity and gait recognition \cite{gurbuz2019radar, kim2015human, seifert2017new, le2018human}, and human gesture recognition \cite{zhang2019doppler}.
+Based on features of the micro-Doppler signature representation, we divide these methods into spectrogram-based methods and cadence velocity diagram-based methods.

 \paragraph{Spectrogram-Based} Spectrograms are a commonly used representation for analyzing micro-Doppler signatures.
-Spectrogram-based methods simultaneously analyze the MDS in both the time and frequency domains, which has been applied to human motion recognition \cite{kim2015human, le2018human}.
+Spectrogram-based methods simultaneously analyze the micro-Doppler signature in both the time and frequency domains, which has been applied to human motion recognition \cite{kim2015human, le2018human}.
 The time-varying gait information, including the speed of arm and leg swing, is effectively encoded within the spectrogram representation.
-Thus, spectrogram-based methods provide feature localization of MDS, allowing better identification and classification of different motions.
+Thus, spectrogram-based methods provide feature localization of micro-Doppler signatures, allowing better identification and classification of different motions.
 However, spectrograms suffer from low time-frequency resolution trade-offs, leading to issues in capturing fast-changing Doppler signatures.
 Besides, spectrograms are also vulnerable to noise interference, which may obscure relevant information.

-\paragraph{Cadence Velocity Diagram-Based} Apart from the spectrogram presenting Doppler information in the time domain, another representation of MDS is the Cadence-Velocity Diagram (CVD) that exists in the frequency domain, which is derived by performing a Fourier transform along the time axis of the spectrogram \cite{bjorklund2012evaluation, seifert2019toward}.
+\paragraph{Cadence Velocity Diagram-Based} Apart from the spectrogram presenting Doppler information in the time domain, another representation of micro-Doppler signature is the Cadence-Velocity Diagram (CVD) that exists in the frequency domain, which is derived by performing a Fourier transform along the time axis of the spectrogram \cite{bjorklund2012evaluation, seifert2019toward}.
 It provides a metric for capturing the frequency repetition patterns (``cadence frequencies") over a given period.
 Thus, CVD-based methods provide a valuable measure for periodic changes in body parts at different velocities, such as walking or running \cite{seifert2017new, chen2022attention}.
+However, CVD-based methods become complex when dealing with targets having multiple moving parts or irregular motion patterns.
+Fine details or rapid changes in motion can be challenging to capture accurately, limiting the ability to distinguish between closely spaced components or rapidly changing motions \cite{ren2023grouped}.